Sign up to our Newsletter

 4. What LSAT Score Do I Need To Get Into Law School?

-Your LSAT score depends on which law school you want to get into.
-If you want to get into one of the top law schools in America, you need at least a 172.
-The higher your score, the better.
-However, if you want to go to a non-Ivy League law school, a score of at least 157 is needed.
+The LSAT score you need depends on which law school you want to get into.
+If you want to get into one of the top law schools in America, a score of at least 172 (the median LSAT score of most enrolling students at these top schools) or higher can help you become a more competitive applicant.

 Final Thoughts